ThomasPfuhl/gdm/README.md

     gulp --production

-If there are errors, run again `npm --install; gulp --production` and it should work.
+If there are errors, run again `npm install; gulp --production` and it should work.
 The minified scripts and stylesheets are already provided in the distribution, so you only need to run gulp for customizing.